Tips for Winterizing Your Plumbing

 - Pipe insulation provides your first line of defense against cold temperatures and frozen pipes.
 Pay particular attention to pipes located in unheated spaces.
 Hardware or building supply stores carry insulation designed to keep pipes in these areas from freezing.
 One type of insulation, and what many homeowners prefer, is insulation tubes specifically designed for pipes.
 Be sure to measure the outside diameter of your pipes to make sure you purchase the correct size of tube and always follow the manufacturer’s instructions.

 - Disconnect and store garden hoses.
 If your home has a separate shut-off for external faucets, turn it off and drain the water from those faucets.
+Consider upgrading to frost-free hose bibs and investing in hose bib covers for more protection.

 - Turn off and drain sprinkler systems.
 You may want to call in a professional company to blow out any leftover water in the underground lines.
 A broken sprinkler pipe can do damage to the delicate components that make up the entire system, increasing the cost of repair.

-- Report broken or missing meter lids to Spotsylvania County Utilities Customer Service Department at (540) 507-7300, Press Option 1.
+- Report broken or missing meter lids to Spotsylvania County Utilities Customer Service Department at (540) 507-7300, Option 1.
 This will help prevent frozen meters.